jepusto/metaselection/README.md

 ## Example

-The following example uses `metadat::dat.lehmann` data from a meta-analysis by Lehmann meta-analysis which examined the effects of color red on attractiveness judgments (White et al. 2022).
-In the code below, we input the `lehmann_dat` to the `selection_model()` function for our package to run step function model with cluster bootstrapping.
+The following example uses data from a meta-analysis by Lehmann meta-analysis which examined the effects of color red on attractiveness judgments.
+The dataset is included in the `metadat` package (White et al. 2022) as `dat.lehmann`.
+In the code below, we fit a step function selection model to the Lehmann dataset using the `selection_model()` function, with confidence intervals computed using cluster bootstrapping.
 For further details, please see the vignette.

 ``` r
 library(metaselection)